-When creating a wireless LAN environment or installing a DHCP server, please use the method described in the Wireless LAN Security Guideline posted by the Information & Communications to prevent unauthorized persons from accessing.
+When creating a wireless LAN environment or installing a DHCP server, please use the method described in the Wireless LAN Security Guideline (https://icts.nagoya-u.ac.jp/nu-only/ja/security/wireless-lan.html) posted by the Information & Communications to prevent unauthorized persons from accessing.
 It is necessary to establish minimum section units for each section.
 The minimum section unit is a seminar or a research group, etc. and the unit should have a responsible person to operate shutdown wireless LAN access points.
 It will be even securer if they are used in an environment where other users in the subnet are kept away by firewall.
 Wireless LAN access points connected to NICE, whether directly or indirectly, shall be registered on Nagoya University IP Address Database, as in the case of other equipment.